 To understand why there are variations in the monarch it has to be remembered that the Holey Dollar was not created from a silver blank.
 It was created from another coin, the coin being a Spanish Silver Dollar that quite obviously had its own date and monarch depicted on it.

 Governor Lachlan Macquarie imported 40,000 Spanish Silver Dollars to convert into Holey Dollars and Dumps.
 Macquarie's order was not date specific.
 Any date would do.
 And any monarch would suffice.
 Nor did he care where the dollars were minted and he certainly placed no controls on quality.
 And it is the combination of the date, monarch and mint that defines the rarity of a Holey Dollar and that leads us to say that while all Holey Dollars are rare, some are indeed rarer than others.

-Ferdinand Holey Dollars are the rarest of the rare
+Confirmed in 1988 and again in 2023, Ferdinand VII Holey Dollars are the rarest of the rare.

 Ferdinand VI Holey Dollar

 Ferdinand VI reigned from 1746 to 1759 and in the Mira Noble study conducted in 1788 only one Holey Dollar was recorded as depicting his portrait.
 Struck in 1757, fifty six years before Henshall got his hands on it, there are no other known Ferdinand VI Holey Dollars in museums or privately owned worldwide.